The Top 10 Supplements for Low Mood and Motivation

 10. Chaste tree

-There is good evidence that Chaste tree improves depression symptoms, with Examine.com rating the evidence as grade B. Chaste tree as a supplement is a herbal derived from plant, commonly taken as capsule or tablet.
+There is good evidence that Chaste tree improves depression symptoms.
+Grade B, according to Examine.com.
+Chaste tree as a supplement is a herbal derived from plant, commonly taken as capsule or tablet.
 Studies typically use 20–40mg.

 Chaste tree, also known as Vitex, is a plant extract traditionally used to support hormonal balance.
 It can help ease symptoms associated with the menstrual cycle, including irritability, breast tenderness, and mood changes.
 It is available as a capsule or tablet and is typically taken once daily in the morning.